 - green tea

-- almond milk (buy it or make it yourself, a great cholesterol-free alternative to milk and one of the few alkalizing nuts)
+- almond milk (buy it or make it yourself, a good cholesterol-free alternative to milk and one of the few alkalizing nuts)

 - hemp milk